coreruleset/google-oauth2-plugin/README.md

 installation methods, refer to [How to Install a Plugin](https://coreruleset.org/docs/concepts/plugins/#how-to-install-a-plugin) in the official CRS documentation.

+## Configuration

+The settings for this plugin reside in `plugins/google-oauth2-config.conf`.

+### tx.google-oauth2-plugin_whitelisted_parameters

+Here you can whitelist additional GET parameters which you are sending using callback URL and are not standard to Google OAuth2.
+Use this syntax:
+/param1/ /param2/ /param3/

+Default value:

 ## Testing

 After installation, plugin should be tested, for example, using these two commands: